 Ofgem as the Authority confirmed to ELEXON that P372 doesn't interact with any ongoing SCR on 3 September 2019.
 Further, the Workgroup didn't identify any interactions with ongoing SCRs.

 Impact on Consumers

-The P372 Workgroup does not believe the solution to this Modification will have any material impacts on consumers.
+We do not believe the solution to this Modification will have any material impacts on consumers.